urql-graphql/urql/docs/common-questions.md

 ## How do we achieve asynchronous fetchOptions?

-If you need `async fetchOptions` you can add an exchange that looks like the following:
+If you need `async fetchOptions` you can add an exchange that looks like this:

 ```js
 export const fetchOptionsExchange = (fn: any): Exchange => ({